Toxaphene: Composition

 Toxaphene is a synthetic organic mixture composed of over 670 chemicals, formed by the chlorination of camphene (C10H16) to an overall chlorine content of 67–69% by weight.
-The bulk of the compounds (mostly chlorobornanes, chlorocamphenes, and other bicyclic chloroorganic compounds) found in toxaphene have chemical formulas ranging from C10H11Cl5 to C10H6Cl12, with a mean formula of C10H10Cl8.
+The bulk of the compounds (mostly chlorobornanes, chlorobornenes, chlorocamphenes, and other bicyclic chloroorganic compounds) found in toxaphene have chemical formulas ranging from C10H11Cl5 to C10H6Cl12, with a mean formula of C10H10Cl8.
 The formula weights of these compounds range from 308 to 551 grams/mole; the theoretical mean formula has a value of 414 grams/mole.
 Toxaphene is usually seen as a yellow to amber waxy solid with a piney odor.
 It is highly insoluble in water but freely soluble in aromatic hydrocarbons and readily soluble in aliphatic organic solvents.
 It is stable at room temperature and pressure.
 It is volatile enough to be transported for long distances through the atmosphere.

 Applications

+Advertisements for Toxaphene were seen in agricultural periodicals such as Farm Journal as early as 1950.

 Toxaphene was primarily used as a pesticide for cotton in the southern United States during the late 1960s and 1970s.
-It was also used on corn, small grains, vegetables, and soybeans.
+It was also used on small grains, maize, vegetables, and soybeans.
 Outside of the realm of crops, it was also used to control ectoparasites such as lice, flies, ticks, mange, and scam mites on livestock.
 In some cases it was used to kill undesirable fish species in lakes and streams.
 The breakdown of usage can be summarized: 85% on cotton, 7% to control insect pests on livestock and poultry, 5% on other field crops, 3% on soybeans, and less than 1% on sorghum.